gooddata/gooddata-ruby/_posts/2013-12-01-tutorial-part-1-your-first-project.markdown

 }
 {% endhighlight %}

-In the file, insert your freshly acquired pid into the empty slot after "project_id", as in the following example:
+In the file, insert your freshly acquired pid for the `"project_id"` value, as in the following example:

 {% highlight ruby %}
 {